 When inclement weather makes the holding of school questionable, parents and students are asked to tune one of the following radio or television stations for closing or delay announcements: WCUB - 98.0 AM, WGBW -1590 AM, WOMT 1240 AM, WIXX 101.1 FM, WLUK TV Channel 11, WBAY TV Channel 2, NBC Channel 26, Two Rivers Public School Cable TV Channel , and the district website.
+You can sign up for district alerts by downloading the Two Rivers Public Schools App.
 Please do not call the school for this information.